-Crystal Bernard is a renown American songwriter, singer and actress best known for her role as Helen Chappell in the NBC’s 1990 situation comedy, Wings.
-Although Bernard has long been away from the showbiz arena, her relationship status continues to be a point of interest for millions of her fans who still wonder if the Texas-born beauty will eventually find love like in the fairy tales.
+Crystal Bernard is a renowned American songwriter, singer, and actress best known for her role as Helen Chappell in NBC’s 1990 situation comedy, Wings.
+Although Bernard has long been away from the showbiz arena, her relationship status continues to be a point of interest for millions of her fans who still wonder if the Texas-born beauty will eventually find a love like in the fairy tales.
 She has been the subject of several rumors, but we all know how rumors end, don’t we?
 So, in case you’ve ever wondered about the behind-the-camera-life of Crystal Bernard, your search has been worth it.
 Here’s what we’ve pieced together about Bernard.
 Ready?

 Crystal Bernard’s Bio

-Crystal Lynn Bernard (a.k.a Crystal Bernard) was born on September 30, 1961 in Garland, Texas to Jerry Wayne Bernard and Gaylon Fussell.
-Herself and three siblings―Robyn, Angelique and Scarlett―were raised in Oak Creek Village, Houston, Texas.
+Crystal Lynn Bernard (a.k.a Crystal Bernard) was born on September 30, 1961, in Garland, Texas to Jerry Wayne Bernard and Gaylon Fussell.
+Herself and three siblings―Robyn, Angelique, and Scarlett―were raised in Oak Creek Village, Houston, Texas.
 She attended the Bammel Middle School.
 After which she attended the Spring High School and then moved on to Baylor University, where she acquired degrees in international relations and acting.
 At first, her aim was to become a songwriter as she relocated to Los Angeles to actively pursue a career in that area.
 However, Bernard soon developed an added interest in acting.
 What sparked her passion for acting is still not clear.
 She went on to study acting at the Alley Theater in Houston, Texas.

 The Bernards are known for their musical stint.
 Crystal’s father, Dr. Jerry Wayne Bernard, traveled across the US, preaching and singing as a Baptist televangelist.
 And little Crystal wasn’t left out of the “show”.
 She and her sisters would accompany him on his trips, and father and daughters will all sing at revival meetings.
 The Bernard sisters sang together in the church choir when they were girls.
 At just eight, Crystal and her elder sister, Robyn, would go on to sing and record the hit song, The Monkey Song.
 A song that deflated the evolution theory and has remained symbolic down the decades.
 As teenagers, Crystal and Robyn sang and released about twelve gospel albums.